 Step 1: Check Local Guidelines

 Waste management rules differ widely by location.
-Some municipalities treat expired home test kits as regular household waste; others may have specific instructions for biohazardous materials.
+Some municipalities treat expired home test kits as regular household waste; others may have specific instructions for medical-related household items.
 Start by visiting your city or county’s official website or contacting local health departments.

 Step 2: Seal the Kit Securely

-Place all components of the expired kit — swab, cassette, buffer solution sachets — inside a sturdy plastic bag.
+Place all components of the expired kit — swab, cassette, buffer solution sachets, dropper, and packaging that touched the sample — inside a sturdy plastic bag.
 Seal it tightly to prevent leaks or accidental exposure.

-If liquid remains in reagent vials or buffer solutions, ensure no spills occur during sealing.
+If liquid remains in reagent vials or buffer solutions, keep the container closed and make sure no spills occur during sealing.

 Step 3: Dispose in Regular Trash

-This method prevents accidental contact with sanitation workers and keeps potentially infectious materials contained.
+This method prevents accidental contact with sanitation workers and keeps potentially contaminated materials contained.

 Step 4: Avoid Recycling Bins